MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-transfer.md

 If the code tries to copy a row from the source table that has the same primary key as an existing row in the destination table, a runtime error will be thrown.

 > [!NOTE]
-> Copying the SystemID field using CopyRows is supported in Business Central version 21.5 and later.
+> Copying the SystemID and [data audit](devenv-table-system-fields.md#audit) fields using CopyRows is supported in Business Central version 21.5 and later.

 ### Example 2